elastic-interval/pretenst-com/_drafts/2020-08-10-prefab-tension-tower.md

 Ever since the first [prefab tension](/construction/2020/06/15/prefab-tension-1) project I've wondered what it would be like to tighten an entire tensegrity tower by a screwing action.
 How tight could I get a tower to be?

+In the software it's easy because the model is abstract, the mechanics of the connection is just there and just perfect.

+![tower][tower-0]

+Real life can be a bit more challenging.

 I ordered some 20cm M6 nylon threaded rods and nuts, and got some more 1mm Dyneema cord.
 The idea is to make bars that I can extend, and prefabricate the tension.

 ![tower][tower-a]